VolkerH/Tutorial-on-bftools-and-bfconvert/README.md

-# Short tutorial on how to split, convert and rename microscopy images using `bfconvert`
+# How to split, convert and rename microscopy images using `bfconvert`

 ## Aim / Audience